Cloud computing: more data loss ahead

-The remote data storage business is booming, for companies and hackers alike
+Remote data storage is booming, for companies and hackers alike

-It happens to all kinds of businesses.
-Verizon.
+A number of businesses have been similarly hit because they relied on the cloud, storing information on servers that run on the internet rather than on computer hard drives that they own.
+Among the victims: Verizon.
 WWE.
 The political data company Deep Root Analytics.
 The accounting firm Deloitte.
-Most recently, it happened to the ride-hailing service Uber, which admitted that hackers broke into a cloud and made off with the personal data of 57 million customers and drivers.
+The Facebook photo nostalgia app Timehop.
+Most notably, it happened to the ride-hailing service Uber, which admitted that hackers broke into a cloud and made off with the personal data of 57 million customers and drivers.

-And it will keep happening, experts say, as long as companies continue to misunderstand what it means to convert to the cloud.
-Businesses often believe their data, applications and operating systems automatically become safer on a remote server.
+There will be more of such cyberattacks as long as companies misunderstand what it means to convert to the cloud, experts said.
+Businesses sometimes mistakenly believe their data, applications and operating systems are safer because they're stored on a remote server.

 Cloud computing is an increasingly popular option for businesses.
 The cloud-services market could generate as much as $236 billion in revenue by the year 2020, according to Forrester Research.
 The reasons are clear: It's cheaper than maintaining on-site servers, it allows employees to work seamlessly from anywhere, and it adjusts to the size of the organization.

 But just like anything else connected to the Internet, it creates opportunities for cybercriminals to attack.
-Or, as Raytheon's cybersecurity experts tell their clients, cloud computing is just your information on someone else's computer.
+Cloud computing is just your information on someone else's computer.
 Setting it up requires the same rigor as any new IT system, Orlando said, and that means looking out for things like lax access controls and mismanaged credentials.

 "Any one of these misconfigurations can potentially expose the business to unacceptable risk," he said, "and most of the major breaches we've seen in cloud services have been the result of one or more of these."